 1.Biological and Physiological Needs

-These are related to body and include air, food, water, shelter, warmth, sex and sleep
+These are related to the body and include air, food, water, shelter, warmth, sex and sleep

 2. Safety Needs